lmarti-dev/procedural-generation-word-lists/README.md

 An `example.py` file shows some of the stuff you can do with it

-Here are some exampes generated from that file:
+Here are some exampes generated from the world files:

 `Boss_SW`: